nolanbconaway/raspi-nyc-train-display/raspi-setup.md

 ## Step 4: Install Python 3.6+

-By default 2.7 is the only python installed on a Raspberry Pi.
-Maybe 3.5 is on there but that's still not good enough (this application needs 3.6+).
+> Newer distibutions of raspbian (starting with Buster) now ship with Python 3.7, so if you use one of those then you won't need to follow these steps.
+The distribution tested by Adafruit (2018-03-14) comes with 3.5.

-Here are instructions for installing 3.7.4 (basically copied from [here](https://github.com/instabot-py/instabot.py/wiki/Installing-Python-3.7-on-Raspberry-Pi)):
+You'll need at least Python 3.6 to run the display software, so here are instructions for installing 3.7.4 (basically copied from [here](https://github.com/instabot-py/instabot.py/wiki/Installing-Python-3.7-on-Raspberry-Pi)):

 I ended up having to fix my apt-get by running: